rdfostrich/article-swj2020-cobra/content/evaluation.md

 Finally, [](#ingestion-fixup-time) show the fix-up times, which are measured as a separate offline process.
-This is the time it would take to transition from the COBRA\* to COBRA storage approach, when the versions could not be inserted out of order.
+This is the time it would take to transition from the COBRA\* to COBRA storage approach, when the versions cannot be inserted out of order.
-On average, this fix-up requires 3,6 times more time relative to to the overhead of COBRA compared to COBRA*, showing that out of order ingestion is still preferred when possible.
+On average, this fix-up requires 3,6 times more time relative to to the overhead of COBRA compared to COBRA*, showing that out-of-order ingestion is still preferred when possible.

 <figure id="ingestion-fixup-time" class="table" markdown="1">